Start Annotation

 • Which scenes are most common in your user environments?

-Step 2: Choose label granularity
+Step 2: Choose Label Granularity

 For IoT, the common options are: